-Located on the Thunder Lake Property, the Thunder Lake Gold Deposit ("TLGD") and its strike extensions to the west and northeast were the focus of exploration activity through 2009 and the first quarter of 2010.
-As part of ongoing exploration Treasury Metals has also been compiling and reviewing historic diamond drill core assays, drill core, drill logs and geological and geophysical data.
+Located on the Thunder Lake Property, the Thunder Lake Gold Deposit ("TLGD") and its strike extensions to the west and northeast, were the focus of exploration activity through 2009 and the first quarter of 2010.

-In June 2009, Treasury Metals initiated surface exploration on its \sim 53 km2 Goliath Gold Project.
+In June 2009, Treasury Metals initiated surface exploration on its ~53 km Goliath Gold Project.
 The Company was successful in outlining several target areas within the +3,000 metre corridor of alteration and anomalous mineralization northeast of the TLGD for future diamond drilling programs.
 Reconnaissance mapping and sampling was also completed in the eastern region of the Property.
 Rock and channel samples from this regional work returned several assays with anomalous gold (i.e. >500 ppb Au) which will be followed up on in future surface programs.